arangodb-foxx/demo-aye-aye/README.md

-# aye_aye
+# aye-aye
 ### A [TodoMVC](http://todomvc.com/) Foxx application written for ArangoDB.

 The goal of Foxx apps implemented in [ArangoDB](https://github.com/triAGENS/ArangoDB) is to easily create simple REST interfaces.
 The included asset pipeline allows it to deliver complete single page applications (e.g. using [Backbone.js](http://www.backbonejs.org)) without a separate backend layer written in an arbitrary web framework.
 A Foxx app can be used to provide a basic application logic and a persistent data-storage in ArangoDB.

-aye_aye is an introducing example for this.
+aye-aye is an introducing example for this.
 It consists of a simple frontend and backend component.

 ## Frontend

 The backbone frontend is based on [TodoMVC's Backbone.js example](https://github.com/addyosmani/todomvc/tree/gh-pages/architecture-examples/backbone/).
 (All credits to the authors.)
 It shows how the MV* pattern is applied in Backbone.js.

-The original persistance layer (backbone-local-storage) has been replaced to use the REST-Interface defined in the aye_aye-foxx.
+The original persistance layer (backbone-local-storage) has been replaced to use the REST-Interface defined in the aye-aye-foxx.
 This was easily archived by adding an `url` function to all models and collections and removing the backbone-local-storage.

 ## Backend